Grow Your Accounting Business Online With WordPress

 - Lending and leasing

-The ‘About Us’ page needs to describe your business and what your business stands for, its unique approach, causes supported, etc.
+The ‘About Us’ page needs to describe your business and explain to visitors what your business stands for, its unique approach, community participation, etc.

-It should mention any awards, recognitions, accreditations, certifications, publications, associations, etc., that you can use to promote your company and set it above other competitors.
+Remember to mention any awards, certifications, accreditations, recognitions, associations, publications, etc., that can be used to promote your company and position it above other competitors.

-(List all of your professional awards accreditations, recognitions, certifications, associations, publications, etc. in your About page.
-Screenshot image source: deloitte.com)
+(List all of your professional awards certifications, accreditations, recognitions, publications, associations, etc. in your About page.
+Screenshot image sourced from: deloitte.com)

-You want people to relate to your business.
-One great way to do that is to have a page that introduces your staff or team members.
-It should include a photo and a brief bio.
-Since most visitors won’t be that well-versed in accounting terms it should tell who they are and what their specialties are.
+Your business needs to be relatable.
+A great way to do that is to have a page that introduces your employees.
+This page should include a photo and a mini biography.
+Since most visitors are probably not well-versed in accounting terms it should tell who they are and what their specialties are.
 You may also want to explain what those specialties mean.
-This page should also include social buttons that will allow your site visitors to follow selected staff members on their social pages.
+This page should even include social buttons that will allow your site visitors to follow some of your team members on their social networks.

-On this page, make sure to outline your person’s experience, how they contribute to the success of your team, and more importantly, how they will help add value to your clients’ business.
+On this page, don’t be afraid to show the human side of your people with personal stories, hobbies, etc., but make sure to highlight each person’s expertise, why they are an asset to your team, and more importantly, how they will help add value to your clients’ business.

-(Add a team profile page.
+(Add a staff page.
 Screenshot image sourced from: deepsky.com)

-List any career opportunities available within your firm.
-This page should include type of training provided, benefits, opportunities for advancement, etc. It should include information about career opportunities in the accounting industry.
+This is a listing of career opportunities available within the organization.
+It can include type of training provided, employee benefits, professional development, social activities sponsored by your firm, etc. It should include information such as the job outlook and new career opportunities in the accounting and financial services industry.

 Include also a positions available section in your page.
-If there are no positions currently available, consider inviting people to return periodically to this page, subscribe to your updates list, follow your social pages, etc.
+If there are no positions currently available, consider inviting people to return periodically to this page, join your updates list, follow you on social media, etc.

 Contact Us